*We may earn a commission for purchases made using our links. Please see our disclosure to learn more.

 Kayaking requires a functional kayak, rowing paddles, and a body of water.
 Here are a few things that can make you enjoy any time spent on the water.

-It helps to protect your hands while rowing.
+It helps to protect your hands while rowing your kayak.
 Blisters can occur on your hands when there is moisture on the paddle’s handle.
 They also retain hand dryness and provide a firm grip on the paddles.
+Kayaking gloves can help.

 A requirement is life-jacket as it can save your life if the kayak capsizes and it is important to get one that fits perfectly.
 It should have a snug fit, but not too snug that it would restrict your breathing.
 When in a seated position, the PFD should be steady and not move around.
 Most life-jacket models have pockets for storing items and a built-in whistle in cases of emergencies.